 Dr Bipin Adhikari

-Dr Adhikari's career in the past has involved assignments with national and international agencies, including the United Nations (UN) entities like the United Nations Office for Project Services (UNOPS), the Office of the United Nations High Commissioner for Human Rights (OHCHR), the UN Development Programme (UNDP) and the UN peacekeeping missions.
-He has previously served with the UN in Cambodia, Liberia and Timor-Leste.
+Dr Adhikari's career has included assignments with national and international agencies, including various United Nations (UN) entities like the United Nations Office for Project Services (UNOPS), the Office of the United Nations High Commissioner for Human Rights (OHCHR), the UN Development Programme (UNDP), and UN peacekeeping missions.
+He has previously served with the UN in Cambodia, Liberia, and Timor-Leste.